Hotel Liability- When is a hotel liable for damage to or loss of guest property? A comprehensive overview

 When is a hotel liable for damage to or loss of guest property?
-A comprehensive overview.
+A comprehensive overview

-Your long-awaited vacation was ruined by the disappearance of personal belongings from your hotel room, perhaps even from the in-room safe.
+Your much-anticipated vacation was ruined.
+Personal belongings vanished from your hotel room.
+Perhaps they even disappeared from the in-room safe.

 Personal Belongings Lost at a Hotel: What Does the Law Stipulate?